OISF/suricata/doc/userguide/rules/intro.rst

 <http://www.emergingthreatspro.com/>`_ and Sourcefire's `VRT
 <http://www.snort.org/vrt/>`_.
 A way to install rules is described in
 :doc:`../rule-management/oinkmaster`.
-This Suricata Rules document explains all about signatures; how to read-, adjust-and create them.
+This Suricata Rules document explains all about signatures; how to read, adjust and create them.

 A rule/signature consists of the following:

-  The action, header and rule-options.
+* The **action**, that determines what happens when the signature matches
+* The **header**, defining the protocol, IP addresses, ports and direction of the rule.
+* The **rule options**, defining the specifics of the rule.

 .. role:: example-rule-action
 .. role:: example-rule-header
 .. role:: example-rule-options
 .. role:: example-rule-emphasis

-Example of a signature:
+An example of a rule is as follows:

 .. container:: example-rule